snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 layout: post
 title-short: Understanding the SameSite Cookie update
 title: "Understanding the SameSite Cookie update: what the SameSite cookie update means and how it will affect you"
-description: "What the SameSite Cookie update entails and what you need to do about it"
+description: "What the SameSite Cookie update entails and what you can to do about it"
 author: Paul
 category: Data insights
 permalink: /blog/2020/01/30/understanding-the-samesite-cookie-update/